Rules of Writing an Elegy Poem

 According to The Journal of Poetry Studies, approximately 15% of poetry lessons in high school and college are about elegy poems.
 This shows how important these poems are for talking about loss and sadness.

 While elegies are often about death,.
-Over time, the rules for writing elegies have changed, but some key elements remain.
+Over time, the rules for making elegies have changed, but some key elements remain.

 Understanding these elegy rules can help writers create meaningful poems that touch readers' hearts.